 Safety: You won’t have any trouble navigating the main trail in The Tablelands.
 I suggest bringing a small first aid kit to deal with minor injuries.

 Leave No Trace: Do not leave anything behind.
-If you bring your doggo, please carry out dog poop to preserve the area (consider bringing a smell-proof bag).
+If you bring your doggo, please carry out dog poo to preserve the area (consider bringing a smell-proof bag).
 Garbage and recycling bins are found in the parking area.

 • Save

-Looking toward Winter House Brook Canyon.
+Looking toward Winter House Brook Canyon someday.

-Things To Do in Newfoundland
+More Things to Do in Newfoundland

 • Save